-In simple terms, area control entailed the resettlement and concentration of the peasantry into regions militarily-dominated by American and South Vietnamese forces, such as urban slums, shanty towns on the outskirts of U.S. and South Vietnamese bases, and alongside roads frequented by U.S. and ARVN mechanized patrols.
-In those areas, the peasantry could be concentrated and monitored.
+In simple terms, area control entailed the resettlement of the peasantry to regions dominated by American and South Vietnamese forces, such as the urban slums located on the environs of every major South Vietnamese city.
+In those places, the peasantry could be more readily monitored by Allied security units.

 The U.S. and GVN had engaged in various forms of area control since the early 1960s.
-Back then, suspect populations were forcibly resettled in Agrovilles, Strategic Hamlets, and New Life Villages.
-After 1968, the Allies implemented area control the same way they had always done it – through violence or the threat of violence.
+Back then, peasants suspected of being Vietcong sympathizers were forcibly resettled in agrovilles, strategic hamlets, and new life villages.
+Following the Tet Offensive, the Allies implemented area control the same way they had always done it – through violence or the threat of violence.

-Since his appointment as the head of CORDs in May 1967, Komer had viewed the displaced peasants living in GVN areas as “secure” or pacified rather than “contested” or “VC.”
-The Tet Offensive and the support offered by rural refugees to the Vietcong and North Vietnamese proved Komer’s “secure” population was in fact far from secure.
-Yet, even though the support granted to the Vietcong during Tet by a supposedly “secure” refugee population raised doubts about the military and political value of area control, top U.S. officials, including President Johnson, saw it as a viable alternative to genuine pacification.
+Since his appointment as the head of CORDs in May 1967, Komer had viewed the displaced peasants living in GVN areas as secure or pacified rather than contested or VC.
+The support provided by rural refugees to the Vietcong and North Vietnamese during the Tet Offensive proved Komer’s secure population was in fact far from secure.
+Yet, even though the support granted to the Vietcong during Tet by a supposedly secure refugee population raised doubts about the military and political value of area control, top U.S. officials, including President Johnson, saw it as a viable alternative to genuine pacification.

 Area control became the emphasis after Tet for several interrelated reasons.
 First, Communist gains in the countryside during the offensive convinced U.S. pacification workers that pacification had failed to take root in areas where it had been attempted.
 Had pacification been successful, these experts argued, then the people in the pacified villages would have done more to repel the Tet Offensive.
-As it turned out, the Vietcong easily swept over the countryside, encountering little to no resistance as they advanced, even in hamlets previously considered pacified.
-The fact that millions of peasants in contested and pro-GVN areas had either passively or actively supported the Vietcong during Tet proved to many U.S. officials that the pacification program had been a dismal failure and that the peasantry’s hearts and minds were actually with the Vietcong.
+As it turned out, the Vietcong easily swept over much of the South Vietnamese countryside, encountering little to no resistance as they advanced, even in hamlets previously considered pacified.
+The fact that millions of peasants in contested and pro-GVN areas had either passively or actively supported the Vietcong during Tet proved to many U.S. officials that the pacification program had been a dismal failure and that the peasantry’s hearts and minds had always been with the Vietcong.

 Thirdly, the Rand Corporation, so instrumental in the adoption of a program of intense aerial bombing and harassment and interdiction fire across South Vietnam in 1965, offered Komer and Johnson a justification for a large-scale program of area control.